VergilUa/xPooling/README.md

 ## Pool everything without limits!

 ### It will not work without implementing an interface.
-### If you're a designer or non-programmer looking for non-coding pooling, seek Asset Store, there's plenty of those there
+### So if you're a non-programmer looking for non-coding pooling, seek Asset Store, there's plenty of those there

 #### How to use and why?
 Instead of constantly **.Instantiate()**-ing new objects from the prefab (it is very costly operation) and